filecoin-project/devgrants/rfp-proposals/rfp-proposal-hercules-explorer.md

 - Work days = 8 hours
 - Work weeks = 40 hours
 - Work months = 160 hours
-- Developers= 150€/hour
+- Developers= 250€/hour
-- Designer = 100€/ hour
+- Designer = 200€/ hour
-- Project Manager = 100€/hour
+- Project Manager = 200€/hour

-> - # Total Budget 290,000€ paid in BTC, ETH, or Wire.
+> - # Total Proposed Budget 506,000€ paid in BTC, ETH, or Wire.

+> - Hourly figures as seen in https://www.fullstacklabs.co/blog/2019-software-development-price-guide-and-hourly-rate-comparison

-## Maintenance and Upgrade Plans
+# Maintenance and Upgrade Plans

 We plan to have our SVP handle the post maintenance agreement.
 We'd like to continue to build with the FIL leadership and community and can come to negotiable terms post build that benefit everyone.